umutcamliyurt/Lethean/README.md

 python manage_tokens.py migrate                                # migration to hashed storage
 ```

-`create` issues two tokens by default: one for the real vault, and one for the decoy vault used by the Duress Code feature, both with the same quota, so the decoy is never distinguishable by a smaller number.
-Pass `--no-decoy` to skip the second one.
+`create` issues two tokens by default: one for the real vault, and one for the decoy vault, both with the same quota.

 ## Setup